Chia Seed Cake

 Spread the lemon icing over the cooled cake and then sprinkle over more chia seeds for decoration.

-Hint: if your icing is runny simply mix in more sifted icing sugar, you do need it to quite thin though so that it just provides a thin glaze rather than a thick icing.
+Hint: if your icing is runny, simply mix in more sifted icing sugar.
+You do need it to be quite thin, though, so that it just provides a thin glaze rather than a thick icing.

 Did you try this recipe?